polyconic/delilahsvault/README.md

 # Delilah's Vault

 A station that is always on.
+Playing drones and strange footage.
+It's like treasure.

-What plays is a pure function of the clock — nothing is stored, nothing is random at runtime — so everyone who arrives at the same moment hears the same thing, already in progress.
-There is no pause, no rewind and no way to pick a track.
+What plays is a pure function of the clock so everyone who arrives at the same moment hears the same thing, already in progress.

 The station keeps its own time zone rather than the visitor's, and the day is divided into blocks that each sound and look different.